 The ships are virtual Gardens of Eden, with lush plants and cascading waterfalls in which deer, rabbits, turtles and frogs live without worry.

-Astro-Botanist Freeman Lowell is among the crewmen who tend to this habitat and care for it with the help of three robot drones dubbed Huey, Duey and Louie (intentionally spelt differently from the Disney ducks).
+Astro-Botanist Freeman Lowell (Bruce Dern, possibly the last man you would expect to be cast as a tree-hugger) is among the crewmen who tend to this habitat and care for it with the help of three robot drones he has named Huey, Dewey and Louie (after the Disney cartoon duck triplets).

 Ever the dreamer, Freeman looks forward to the day when Valley Forge will receive the order to return home and replant Earth’s forests.

-These hopes are dashed to pieces when the long-awaited orders finally come through, telling the crewmen to destroy the biospheres and the forests as the experiment is to be terminated.
+These hopes are dashed to pieces when their long-awaited orders finally come through, telling the crewmen to destroy the biospheres and the forests as the experiment is to be terminated.